Sam Wood (rugby league, born 1997)

-Sam Wood (born 11 July 1997) is an English professional rugby league footballer who plays as a for the York Knights and England at international level.
+Sam Wood (born 11 July 1997) is an English professional rugby league footballer who plays as a for the York Knights in the Super League and England at international level.

-He has previously played for the Huddersfield Giants and Hull Kingston Rovers in the Super League.
-He has spent time on loan and dual registration from Huddersfield at Oldham, Halifax, Batley Bulldogs and Dewsbury Rams in the Championship, and at Workington Town in League 1.
+He has previously played for Huddersfield Giants, Hull Kingston Rovers, and Castleford Tigers in the Super League.
+He has spent time on loan or dual registration at Oldham, Halifax, Batley Bulldogs, and Dewsbury Rams in the RFL Championship, and at Workington Town in RFL League 1.

 Background

 Wood was born in Dewsbury, West Yorkshire, England.

 He is a product of the Huddersfield Giants academy system.

 Playing career

 Huddersfield Giants

 On 12 February 2016, Wood made his Super League debut for Huddersfield against the Wigan Warriors.
 He played in a wide range of positions throughout his time with the Giants, including centre, wing, halfback, second row, and loose forward.

 Dewsbury Rams (loan)

 On 26 May 2021, it was reported that he had signed for the Dewsbury Rams in the RFL Championship on loan.